darwino/darwino-documentation/Developer Guide/Darwino DB API 1. Concepts.md

 > Note: The system does not enforce the validity of the parent.
 This can lead to documents pointing to a non-existent parent.
 In this case, they are called "orphan" documents.

-Darwino also has the concept of a "sync master" document.
-A sync master is used to logically group a set of documents together so they get replicated as a whole.
+#### Synchronization master documents
+Darwino implements “functional replication”.
+This means that selective replication can be based on changes to an ancestor document, as opposed to the current document.

+The synchronization master for a document is the document that is checked for changes when the replicator is testing for selective replication eligibility.
 When a replication formula is applied on a document for selective replication, it actually applies to the sync master if one is defined.
+When the sync master document changes, and only when it changes, will the child documents replicate as well.
+This is how a sync master is used to logically group a set of documents together, so that they get replicated as a whole.
+For example, child documents might use the root parent document as their synchronization master.

+There is an option for the save() method that forces the master document to update when a document referring to it as master is updated.
+There are options at the Store definition level as well.

+ It is not necessary for a synchronization master to be an ancestor; other document relationships could benefit from the ability to specifically define under what circumstances they will replicate as a group.
+For example: a customer and all the documents related to this customer, or all documents related to a particular project.

 > Note: While typically it would be, a sync master does not have to be an ancestor of the documents that refer to it as their sync master.
 There are other relationships besides parent/child that can benefit from the sync master technology; for example, all documents associated with a particular project could be linked in this way, whether or not they are hierarchically related.